data-product-studio/data-product-studio/README.md

 # Data Product Studio
-## An [Apache 2](https://www.apache.org/licenses/LICENSE-2.0), open-source tool that walks teams through a simple step-by-step process to create data products more efficiently and protect data management quality.
+## An [Apache 2](https://www.apache.org/licenses/LICENSE-2.0), open-source tool that walks teams through a simple step-by-step methodology to create data products and data experiences that will simplify your systems and workflows to unlock value.
 Our mission is to help your teams create, collaborate, and communicate better.

 ![Methodology](https://github.com/data-product-studio/data-product-studio/blob/main/images/Data_Product_Methodology.png)